OllieWP/ollie-menu-designer/readme.txt

 = Does this work with my existing theme? =

 Yes!
-Menu Designer works with any theme that supports WordPress navigation blocks.
+Ollie Menu Designer works with any theme that supports WordPress navigation blocks.
 This includes all block themes and many classic themes with navigation block support.
 For the best experience with pre-designed menu patterns, we recommend using the free Ollie theme.
 You can search for "Ollie" on your Themes page in the WordPress dashboard, or visit olliewp.com to download and learn more about the theme.

 = Where can I get more templates and patterns? =

-Menu Designer comes with several starter patterns, but for access to hundreds of professionally-designed menu templates and patterns, check out Ollie Pro.
+Ollie Menu Designer comes with several starter patterns, but for access to hundreds of professionally-designed menu templates and patterns, check out Ollie Pro.
 [Ollie Pro](https://olliewp.com/pro) includes an extensive pattern library with multiple menu collections, dropdown designs, and mobile menu layouts that work seamlessly with Menu Designer.

 = How is this different from other menu plugins? =

-Unlike traditional menu plugins built for classic themes, Menu Designer is built specifically for the WordPress block editor.
+Unlike traditional menu plugins built for classic themes, Ollie Menu Designer is built specifically for the WordPress block editor.
 You design menus using the same blocks you use for pages - no separate interface or complex settings screens.

 = Can I have different menus on different pages? =